Attachment and Biobehavioral Catch-up (ABC)

 Location/Institution: Mid-Atlantic, U.S.

 The purpose of the study was to test the effectiveness of Attachment and Biobehavioral Catch-up (ABC), to target relationship formation in young children in the foster care system.
 Participants were randomly assigned to receive either the ABC intervention or a control intervention.
-Measures utilized include the Parent’s Daily Report (PDR/IT).
+Measures utilized include the Parent’s Daily Report (PDR/IT), saliva samples, and cortisol assays.
 Results indicate that children in the experimental intervention group had lower cortisol values than children in the control intervention.
 Also, the experimental intervention parents reported fewer behavior problems.
-Limitations include small sample size, length of follow-up, and generalizability of findings due to ethnicity and age.
+Limitations include small sample size, length of follow-up, and lack of generalizability of findings due to ethnicity and age.

 Length of controlled postintervention follow-up: 1 month.